pokt-network/pocket-network-protocol/utility/README.md

 ## 1. Overview

-This document describes Pocket Network’s Utility Module: an account based, state machine protocol that enables applications to permissionlessly access high quality decentralized Web3 services without the need of maintaining clients themselves thereby solving the RPC Trilemma:
+This document describes Pocket Network’s Utility Module: an account based, state machine protocol that enables applications to permissionlessly access high quality decentralized Web3 services without the need of maintaining clients themselves.

+### 1.1 The RPC Trilemma

+Pocket Network aims to solve the RPC Trilemma:

+1. **R**eliability: Uptime, geo-political redundancy, trustless, etc...
+2. **P**erformance: QoS, latency, geographic decentralization, etc...
+3. **C**ost: Web3 access, infrastructure maintenance, tokenomic incentivization & penalties etc...

 ![The RPC Trilemma](rpc_trilemma.png)

+### 1.2 Protocol Actors

 This is achieved by defining a Utilitarian economy that proportionally incentivizes or penalizes the corresponding infrastructure providers based on their quality of the service.
 It is composed of the following actors: